Administrative Support II

 Knowledgeable and proficient in the use of the English language as to professional business grammar, spelling, punctuation and capitalization in the preparation of correspondence, reports and presentations

 Working knowledge of business records management and filing processes

 Excellent verbal and written communications skills

 Excellent customer service skills with ability to represent company in a positive and competent manner

-Solid organization skills relevant to carrying out day-to-day responsibilities with ability to manage multiple priorities and complete in a timely manner
+Solid organization skills relevant to carrying out day-to-day responsibilities with ability to manage multiple priorities

 Extremely detail-oriented with ability to quickly grasp business needs and issues

 Ability to work both independently and in a team environment toward the successful achievement of goals

 Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.